FujitsuResearch/auto_pruning/README.md

 * tqdm  >= 4.62.0

 ## Quick start
-1. Prepare the pre-trained model, and the dataset for re-training such as CIFAR-10 and ImageNet.
+1. Prepare the pre-trained model and the dataset for fine-tuning such as CIFAR-10 and ImageNet.
 Pre-trained models for example codes can be downloaded from the following links.
 * https://zenodo.org/record/5900671#.Ye-tKOrP38A  (for CIFAR-10)
 * https://github.com/pytorch/vision/blob/main/torchvision/models/resnet.py  (for ImageNet)